 Why spend money on an Easter Egg dye kit when you most likely have several natural dyes in your home right now.
-Using berries, vegetables, and even spices, you can create just about any color Easter Egg dye you want, ranging from spring-like pastels to deep hues.
+Using berries, vegetables, and even spices, you can create just about any color Easter Egg dye you want, ranging from spring-like pastels to deep, rich hues.
 Best of all, once finished you can toss all your leftover dye in the compost pile!
 Check out these natural dyes for Easter eggs and get ready to make gorgeous, fun-colored eggs that are perfect for your Easter Egg Hunt!

 Natural Dyes for Easter Eggs